digitalocean/droplet_kit/README.md

 # => [ DropletKit::Droplet(id: 123, name: 'something.com', ...), DropletKit::Droplet(id: 1066, name: 'bunk.com', ...) ]
 ```

 When you'd like to save objects, it's your responsibility to instantiate the objects and persist them using the resource objects.
-Lets use creating a Droplet as an example:
+Let's use creating a Droplet as an example:

 ```ruby
 client = DropletKit::Client.new(access_token: 'YOUR_TOKEN')